 A correction is also called a “retracement.”
-When a market trends, occasionally it pulls back for a little while.
-Then the market returns to moving again in the direction of the trend.
+When a market trends, occasionally, it pulls back for a little while.
+Then, the market returns to moving again toward the trend.

 This phenomenon is a correction.
 You don’t need to be afraid of corrections.
 They’re necessary in a trending market.
 It keeps markets and stock prices manageable.

-If you’re worried about market conditions, then come chat with us in our live trade room.
+Chat in our live trade room if you’re worried about market conditions.
 We have live streams every day.

-A reversal occurs when the market direction changes completely and heads the opposite way.
-If you’re not prepared for those market conditions, it can be scary.
+A reversal occurs when the market direction changes completely and heads opposite.
+It can be scary if you’re not prepared for those market conditions.

 How Does Market Conditions Affect Cost and Demand?

-- Do you know how does market conditions affect cost and demand?
-Supply and demand moves markets.
+Do you know how market conditions affect cost and demand?
+Supply and demand move markets.
 If there’s supply and not enough demand, prices fall.
 If there’s demand and not enough supply, prices rise.